davidefiocco/davidefiocco.github.io/_drafts/2020-07-11-debugging-containers-with-vs-code.md

 ### Run in debug mode, and rock the ship!

-What's pretty cool is that it's possible to test the app by feeding it with images via the FastAPI-generated page, and step through the code with the VS Code Python debugger:
+Note that it's possible to test the app by feeding it with images via the FastAPI-generated page, and step through the code with the VS Code Python debugger (pretty cool, uh?):

 ![debugging-fastapi](/images/2020-07-11-debugging-fastapi.png "Debugging the code in the container while firing requests via the FastAPI interface.")